bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercises

-           1. For all species from **Tutorial 3** (you can find the names also `here <https://owncloud.gwdg.de/index.php/s/fjmXciVfDPxsG87>`_), download the 18S rDNA sequences.
+           1. For all species from **Tutorial 3** (you can find the species names again `here <https://owncloud.gwdg.de/index.php/s/fjmXciVfDPxsG87>`_), download the 18S rDNA sequences from NCBI GenBank (just as for EF).
            2. Use the Clipboard option to save all sequences in FASTA format as a single file (name the file ``Tutorial_5_Oribatida_18S.fas``).

           .. attention::

               There is no 18S rDNA sequence available for *Carabodes femoralis*, use *Carabodes subarcticus*.
-For *Platynothrus peltifer*, four 18S rDNA sequences are available, download the one with following accession number ``EF091422``.
+For *Platynothrus peltifer*, four 18S rDNA sequences are available, download the one with following accession number ``EF091422`` (it's the longest sequence of the four sequences available).

           .. hint::